StevenGann/stevengann.github.io/_posts/2025-08-19-ML-Foundations.md

     end
 ```

+_Note: At the time of this writing there is a bug in my website's Mermaid diagram renderer.
+The Undirected Graph's connections should not have arrows, just lines connecting without any implied direction._

 What makes graphs particularly useful in AI is their flexibility.
 The same graph representation can model a robot's state space (nodes = positions, edges = possible moves) or a knowledge network in a chatbot (nodes = concepts, edges = relationships).
 It's a universal language for describing relationships, which is why graph databases are having a moment in AI applications.

 ### Binary Trees: Hierarchical Organization